-Cyber of the least understood insurance policies on the market.
+Cyber is one of the least understood insurance policies on the market.
 In fact, many people cite their main reason not for buying as they don’t understand it.
-That’s because its fundamentally different to more traditional policies.
+That’s because it is fundamentally different to more traditional policies.

 For example, if you buy property insurance and a flood happens, you sort out the damage yourself, pick up the bill and hope that the insurance company will pay you back eventually.
 That is, it works on a reimbursement basis.

 Cyber insurance is different.
 When the hack happens, we mobilise all the relevant expertise you need to get the problem sorted fast.
 That means IT trouble-shooters, breach forensics, specialist lawyers and media handlers.